adityamukho/node-box-sdk/doc/README.md

 Node.js client for the [Box.com Content API](https://developers.box.com/docs/).

 **This is an alpha release.
-Although integration tests offer some assurance about its usability, it is not adequately battle-tested yet.**
+Although the included integration tests do offer a good deal of assurance about its usability, it has not been adequately battle-tested yet.**

 ## Supported Features
 * All File Ops